 Some regulators have moved decisively.
 However, responses by others have been very slow, and the measures adopted piecemeal.
 An Australian regulatory policy agency has recently examined digital content platforms, in particular Google Search, Facebook, YouTube and Instagram, with a focus on their impacts on news reporting and journalism (ACCC 2019).
 It found that the fundamentally different approach taken by digital content platforms is enabling them to avoid a range of existing regulatory measures, and that this has created serious threats to transparency, to competitive markets in digital content and in advertising, to the economic viability of news reporting, and to consumers' interests.
 Its Report recommended many adaptations to the regulatory regime for digital content.
-The ACCC has since developed a proposal for regulation of the use by Google and Facebook of content drawn from Australian media corporations (ACCC 2020), which attracted international attention (Woollacott 2020, Smyth 2020), and was quickly followed by renewed interest in both the USA and the EU in content platforms' capacity to suppress content.
+The ACCC has since developed a proposal for regulation of the use by Google and Facebook of content drawn from Australian media corporations (ACCC 2020).
+This attracted international attention (Woollacott 2020, Smyth 2020), and was quickly followed by renewed interest in both the USA and the EU in content platforms' capacity to suppress content.

 The particular platform that has attracted most attention, by consultants and academics alike, is the Uber 'ride-sharing' platform, which has had major impacts in many economies.
 In addition to its own significance, Uber has stimulated a range of look-alike disruptors in ride-services markets.
 Many of these are additional or alternative new entrants in the market for taxi-fares, or a substitute for taxis (e.g. Lyft, Bolt, Didi, Ola).
 In some cases, however, they have instead displaced use of public transport, bicycle-riding and walking.
 Other Uber-like start-ups have been in the motor-cycle and motor-vehicle courier markets (e.g. Foodora, Sherpa, Zoom2U), and in the heavy goods vehicle arena (e.g. Flexport, Convoy, Saloodo).